Power on: Indians recall slugger Bobby Bradley from minors

 The Indians recalled Bradley on Sunday from Triple-A Columbus, where he was leading the International League in home runs and causing Cleveland fans to question why he wasn’t in a lineup needing power.

-The Indians, who are chasing the AL Central-leading Minnesota Twins, have been contemplating the move with Bradley for some time.
-He’s in the lineup for Sunday’s game batting seventh and playing first as the Indians go for a three-game sweep over the Detroit Tigers.
+The Indians, who are chasing AL Central-leading Minnesota, have been contemplating the move with Bradley for some time.
+He’s in the lineup Sunday batting seventh and playing first as the Indians go for a three-game sweep over the Detroit Tigers.

+Bradley said he was so excited about his promotion to the majors that he put his car on cruise control during the two-hour drive from Columbus to Cleveland on Saturday.

+“I couldn’t keep my foot off the gas,” Bradley said.
+“I just wanted to get up here so fast.”

 A left-handed hitter, Bradley batted .292 with 24 homers and 55 RBIs for the Clippers.
 He has hit for power at every level in the minors — he had 27 homers last season between Double- and Triple-A — since being drafted by the Indians in 2014.